klusta-team/spikedetekt2/dev/file_format/kwikformat_hdf5.md

       * the **KWX** file contains the **spiking data**: features, masks, waveforms
       * the **KWD** files contain the **raw/filtered recordings**

-  * Once spike sorting is finished, one can discard the KWX and KWD files and just keep the KWIK file which contains everything.
+  * Once spike sorting is finished, one can discard the KWX and KWD files and just keep the KWIK file for subsequent analysis (where spike sorting information like features, waveforms... are not necessary).

   * All files contain a **version number** in `/` (`kwik_version` attribute), which is an integer equal to 2 now.

-  * The `name` field is always compulsory (defaults to something like `cluster_group_X`).

   * The input files the user provides to the programs to generate these data are:

       * the **raw data** coming out from the acquisition system, in any proprietary format (NS5, etc.)